Two students sitting outside of Bohn Hall on one of the rocks.

 3. No room changes are permitted during the first two full weeks after classes begin, as well as during the room freeze period at the end of each semester.
 Room changes require written approval from the Office of Residence Life.
 An unauthorized room change is cause for conduct action and/or termination of this Residence License Agreement.

-7. The campus has established procedures for redress for student residents in the event of loss of services such as but not limited to, heat, light and hot water or other environmental factors in residence halls for extended periods that are within the control of the campus.
+7. The campus has established procedures for redress for resident students in the event of loss of services such as but not limited to, heat, light and hot water or other environmental factors in residence halls for extended periods that are within the control of the campus.

 ROOM CONSOLIDATION